California Infant Hematoma Lawyer

 These types of difficult birth deliveries frequently involve the use of forceps, or vacuum extraction devices.
 Vacuum extraction is cup-like device that is placed on the infant’s head and used to physically pull the infant from the womb.
 They can be made of plastic or metal and due to the fragile nature of the infant’s head, the procedure can cause a serious injury.
 Hematoma is caused by excessive force used during direct handling or forceps or vacuum extraction.
 When infant hematoma occurs, it requires a timely diagnosis and quick intervention in order to prevent permanent damage.
 Signs of infant hematoma include head swelling, high respiration rate, convulsions, coma, and increased intracranial pressure.

-Contact an Infant Hematoma Injury Lawyer
+Contact a California Infant Hematoma Lawyer

 Medical malpractice that causes hematoma or other birth injuries is unacceptable.
 A labor and delivery doctor or other medical professional may be held financially responsible for causing a hematoma, failing to diagnose fetal distress that caused the hematoma, or failing to properly treat this injury.

 If your infant sustained a hematoma injury because a medical professional made a mistake, you may choose to file a birth injury lawsuit.
 If you decide to pursue this path, you will need an experienced birth injury attorney to guide you through the legal process to ensure every step is completed with accuracy and precision.
-After your child has sustained a devasating birth injury, they deserve sufficient financial resources to adequately prepare them for their future.
+After your child has sustained a devastating birth injury, they deserve sufficient financial resources to adequately prepare them for their future.